 Most of us are used to having way too big a portion when it comes to meals, and this was always my own personal downfall.
 Even when you’re eating clean you will still need to have portion control, as many healthy foods are still jam full of calories – just think oils, nuts and seeds for a start.

 I made this mistake when I first started eating clean, believing I could eat as much as I wanted if it was a healthy food.
 In fact, I went crazy with that notion and actually gained weight until I got the balance right.
 The best thing to do is to listen to your body, and STOP eating before you are really full.
 A good tip is to make the bulk of your meals from fruits and vegetables, as these help fill you up and also help to trigger the signal to your brain that you’ve had enough to eat.

 5. THE 90/10 FORMULA

-When you say to yourself ‘ I can never have again this thing that I love’ you are setting yourself up for failure because you will immediately crave it.
-With the 10% leeway this isn’t an issue, and as your body gets more and more healthy you will find these cravings will disappear completely…honestly!
+When you say to yourself “I can’t ever have this food again”, whatever it may be you will immediately crave it, at least I do.
+With the 10% leeway this isn’t an issue, and as your body gets more and more healthier you will find these cravings more than likely disappear anyway.

 6. SUGAR CRAVINGS